paranjaa/ece-1779-course-project/README.md

 You can additionally access the Grafana dashboards by accessing any node `<droplet_ipv4>:3000`.
 Because of the way these services are load balanced by Docker Swarm, it is highly likely that Grafana is running on a non-manager node.

 ### Setting up SQL database backups
 Backups are handled using a bash script that dumps the SQL database, which then uses rclone to sync with an online database.
-It can work with other cloud storage, but this setup is for Google Drive, and also needs a local computer running rclone to authenticate it.
+It can work with other cloud storage, but this setup is for Google Drive (in a dedicated folder), and also needs a local computer running rclone to authenticate it.

 SSH into Droplet-1 (with the SQL database) and install rclone.
-To authenticate, you'll also need to install it on another computer, where you've signed into google. (https://rclone.org/downloads/)
+To authenticate, you'll also need to install it (https://rclone.org/downloads/) on another computer, where you've signed into google.
 ```
 curl https://rclone.org/install.sh | sudo bash
 ```